uicrooks/shopify-theme-lab-docs/docs/guide/getting-started.md

   </CodeGroupItem>
 </CodeGroup>

 7. Open the development URL provided by the Shopify CLI.
+You may need to enter the store password before you can continue.

 ## Structure